redpesk-core/afb-binding/docs/afb-events-guide.md

 # Guide for developing with events

-Signaling agents are services that send events to any clients that are subscribed to receive it.
+Signaling agents are services that send events to any clients that has subscribed to receive them.
-The sent events carry any data.
+The events sent can carry any payload data.

-To have a good understanding of how to:

-- write a signaling agent.
-- actions of subscribing.
-- actions of unsubscribing.
-- actions of producing.
-- actions of sending and receiving.

-Events must be described and explained.

 ## Overview of events

+For people familiar with the framework, a signaling agent is commonly a “binding”.

+Signaling agents invoke the framework to create 'event' objects.
+An event object has:

+- a name: the name of the event
+- a list of subscribers: the list of clients that subscribed to the event.

+The signaling agent:

+- creates event objects, giving their name
+- adds or removes clients subscribers of its event objects
+- push data (even empty data) to the subscribers of event object at any time

-The basis of a signaling agent is shown in the following figure:
+These basis are summarized on the following figure:

 ![scenario of using events](pictures/signaling-basis.svg)

 This figure shows the main role of the signaling framework for the events propagation.

-For people not familiar with the framework, a signaling agent and a “binding” are similar.

 ### Subscribing and unsubscribing

-- Subscribing is the action that makes a client able to receive data from a signaling agent.
+Subscribing is the action that makes a client able to receive data from a signaling agent.

 Subscription must :